|

 (you can guess where it's going), it more than makes up for with

-powerful performance by Johnson.
-Nobody can say he's not a great
+this powerful performance by Johnson.
+Nobody can say he's not a

-actor after this.
+great actor after this.
 Yes, GREAT.
-All the pain and power in
+All the pain and

-pouring out of every pore of Johnson's body, as with each killing,
+see the pain pouring out of every pore of Johnson's body, as with

-it's better, but it's also worse for him.
-It culminates i n the
+each killing, it's better, but it's also worse for him.
+It

-scene where the preacher says he forgives him for what he is about
+the scene where the preacher says he forgives him for what he is

 Johnson's face.
 It's a stellar performance, subtly done, and yet